kevinsqi/react-circular-progressbar/README.md

 ## Fixing text centering in Internet Explorer (IE)

 Because the `dominant-baseline` CSS property does not work in IE, the percentage text may not be centered.

+A solid cross-browser way to fix this is to use [this approach for overlaying arbitrary content inside the progressbar](https://github.com/iqnivek/react-circular-progressbar#customizing-the-textcontent-inside-progressbar).

-You can work around this by setting the `text` prop to be a `<tspan>` element and then adjusting the `dy` vertical offset, like so:
+However, if you don't want to do that, you can also work around this by setting the `text` prop to be a `<tspan>` element and then adjusting the `dy` vertical offset, like so:

 ```jsx
 // Use feature or browser detection to determine if IE